AjitKulkarni10/portfolio/README.md

 # Ajit Kulkarni — Portfolio
+i still dk the name to follow but here to goes

 A personal portfolio website inspired by classic retro game interfaces, designed to present my background, skills, and projects in an interactive and memorable way.